 If you are on such a platform, you probably already have everything you need, already installed.

-I am not familiar to Open Source development on Mac OSX, but most, if not all the UNIX/Linux tools should be available for Mac OSX as well.
+Open Source development is available for Mac OSX using Xcode.
+Most the UNIX/Linux tools are available for Mac OSX as well.
 Check the Mac OSX developer links for details.
-MS Windows:

-The advantage of MinGW/MSYS is that it isn't needed to be installed on the target computer to run your developed programs, which is the case with CygWin.
+The advantage of MSYS2 (and MinGW/MSYS) is that it isn't needed to be installed on the target computer to run your developed programs, which is the case with CygWin.

 The advantage of CygWin is that it is a more complete UNIX-like environment than MinGW/MSYS.